cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 The following figure shows the intuition behind such a mapping using the provided VSCs.
 The four unbonding operations (i.e., undelegations) occur on the provider chain and, as a consequence, the provider chain provides VSCs to the consumer chain, e.g., `undelegate-3` results in `VSC3` being provided.
-The four color (i.e., red, blue, green, and yellow) indicate the mapping of consumer chain heights to provider chain heights (note that on the provider chain there is only one block of a given color).
+The four colors (i.e., red, blue, green, and yellow) indicate the mapping of consumer chain heights to provider chain heights (note that on the provider chain there is only one block of a given color).
 As a result, a validator misbehaving on the consumer chain, e.g., in either of the two green blocks, is slashed the same as if misbehaving on the provider chain, e.g., in the green block.
 This ensures that once unbonding operations are initiated, the corresponding unbonding tokens are not slashed for infractions committed in the subsequent blocks, e.g., the tokens unbonding due to `undelegate-3` are not slashed for infractions committed in or after the green blocks.